TNT Sports 4: UEFA Europa League

 On 1 September 2009, ESPN secured a three-year TV rights deal to broadcast matches from the UEFA Europa League, previously held by Setanta Sports.
 At a minimum, ESPN will broadcast one match from each kick-off slot.
 On 17 October 2011, ESPN were also awarded part of the rights to the 2012–13 to 2014–15 seasons.

 ESPN shared the rights to the Europa League with Channel 5 and ITV.
 As part of the deal, ESPN serve as host broadcaster for any live home matches featuring British clubs that it is transmitting and have the rights to air matches over the internet and via mobile wireless technologies.

 During the inaugural season of the Europa League, ESPN broadcast live matches featuring British teams Celtic, Everton, Liverpool and Fulham, as well as 45 other European clubs, including holders Shakhtar Donetsk.
 ESPN were only host broadcasters for two matches, Everton's 2–1 first-leg victory over Sporting CP on 16 February and Fulham's 4–1 second-leg victory over Juventus on 18 March.
 When the ITV network became the primary broadcasters after Channel 5 lost the rights to the Europa League, ESPN continued to cover the Europa League.
-After the acquisition of ESPN by BT Sport, the coverage airs on BT Sport branded channels and from 2015–16 season BT will be exclusive broadcasters of the Europa League, with highlights on ITV.
+After the acquisition of ESPN by BT Sport, the coverage airs on BT Sport branded channels and from 2015 to 2016 season BT will be exclusive broadcasters of the Europa League, with highlights on ITV.